Supreme Court Rules States Are Free To Legalize Sports Betting

 "Congress can regulate sports gambling directly, but if it elects not to do so, each State is free to act on its own," the court wrote in a decision released Monday.

-The law known as the Professional and Amateur Sports Protection Act, passed in 1992, prohibited sports betting, except in four states where it had already been legalized — Nevada, Delaware, Montana and Oregon.
-It gave the other states one year to legalize such betting, if they wanted to.
+The law called the Professional and Amateur Sports Protection Act, passed in 1992, prohibited sports betting, except in four states where it had already been legalized — Nevada, Delaware, Montana and Oregon.
+It gave the other states one year to legalize such betting, if they wanted to do so.

-It was a busy day at the Supreme Court.
-It also handed down decisions on two other important cases, dealing with personal rights.
-They were:

-Byrd v.
-US: The court unanimously agreed with the driver of a rental car who said he had his privacy rights violated by police during a traffic stop in Pennsylvania.
-Police found dozens of bricks of heroin and body armor in his trunk after discovering a warrant for his arrest in New Jersey.
-The man said he did not consent to a search, but police argued that his consent didn't matter because his name was not ono the rental agreement.
-The Supreme Court disagreed and held that the man still maintained a reasonable expectation of privacy.
-The court however remanded the case to the lower courts to examine whether Byrd had used subterfuge in renting the car and whether that mattered.

-McCoy v.
-LA: The court ruled, by a 6-3 margin, in favor of a defendant whose lawyer conceded his guilt to the jury disregarding the explicit instructions of his client.
-His lawyer wanted him to plead guilty to avoid the death penalty.
-The court said, "Guaranteeing a defendant the right 'to have the assistance of counsel for his defense' is the defendant's prerogative, not the counsel's."
+Separately, the Supreme Court also handed down decisions on two other important cases, dealing with personal rights.
+In Byrd v.
+US, the court unanimously agreed with the driver of a rental car who said he had his privacy rights violated by police during a traffic stop in Pennsylvania.
+And in McCoy v.
+LA, the court ruled, by a 6-3 margin, in favor of a defendant whose lawyer conceded his guilt to the jury disregarding the explicit instructions of his client.

-History of the sports-gambling law and the potential impact of the court's ruling
+Potential impact of the court's ruling

-The ban was known as the Bradley Act, after its chief promoter, former basketball great Bill Bradley, who served three terms in the U.S. Senate.
+The ban on legalizing sports betting is also known as the Bradley Act, after its chief promoter, former basketball great Bill Bradley, who served three terms in the U.S. Senate.

-Enacted 25 years ago, the law prohibited states from legalizing sports betting sports except where it was already legal.

 In an NPR interview, Bradley said his motivation was simple, and personal.
 "Betting on sports was betting on human beings, and I thought that was wrong," he explained.
 "It turns players into roulette chips.
 It makes the game, which is a game of high-level competition and excellence, into slot machines, and I don't think that should be what we do in this country."